st0rm47/College/Web_Technology/Notes/CSS/Readme.md

     - HSL colors (e.g., `hsl(0, 100%, 50%)` for red).
     - HSLA colors (e.g., `hsla(0, 100%, 50%, 0.5)` for semi-transparent red).

+#### Named Colors
+- CSS provides a list of built-in color names that can be used directly in styles.
+- Some common color names include:
+    - `red`: Represents the color red.
+    - `green`: Represents the color green.
+    - `blue`: Represents the color blue.
+- Example:
+    ```css
+    h1 {
+        color: red; /* Sets the text color to red using a built-in color name */
+    }
+    ```
+- The above code sets the text color of all `<h1>` elements to red using a built-in color name.

+---

+#### Hexadecimal Color Format
+- The hexadecimal color format uses a six-digit code to represent colors.
+- The first two digits represent the red component, the next two represent the green component, and the last two represent the blue component.
+- Each component can take a value from 00 to FF (0-255 in decimal).
+- Example:
+    ```css
+    h1 {
+        color: #FF0000; /* Sets the text color to red using hexadecimal format */
+    }
+    ```
+- The above code sets the text color of all `<h1>` elements to red using the hexadecimal color format.
+- Hexadecimal colors can also be written in shorthand format using three digits.
+- Example:
+    ```css
+    h1 {
+        color: #F00; /* Sets the text color to red using shorthand hexadecimal format */
+    }
+    ```
+- The above code sets the text color of all `<h1>` elements to red using the shorthand hexadecimal color format.

+---

 #### RGB Color Format
 - The RGB color format uses the `rgb()` function to define colors based on their red, green, and blue components.
 - Each component can take a value from 0 to 255.